Canadian diamonds: Wildlife impacts

-There are major concerns and threats to the wildlife associated with diamond mining.
-One of the most important mammals in the NWT are the Barren-ground caribou, which are heavily impacted during the construction phases of mining.
-Caribous play a central role in the cultural life of Indigenous culture and account for half of their meat intake.
-The process of clearing the land for extraction result in habitat fragmentation, disruption of wildlife corridors, contaminated drinking water, and collisions from vehicles.
-Due to the high death-rate of the caribous during mining practices, there are ongoing research going into their protection.
-Management of the caribous include groups such as co-management partners, Indigenous governments and organizations, renewable resource boards and communities.
+There are major concerns and threats to local wildlife associated with diamond mining.
+One of the most important mammals in the NWT is the Barren-ground caribou, which are heavily impacted during the construction phases of mining.
+Caribous play a central role in local Indigenous culture and account for half of their meat intake.
+The process of clearing the land for extraction results in habitat fragmentation, disruption of wildlife corridors, contaminated drinking water, and collisions with vehicles.
+Due to the high death-rate of the caribous during mining practices, there is ongoing research into their protection.
+Management of the caribous includes groups such as co-management partners, Indigenous governments and organizations, renewable resource boards and communities.

-Another important mammal in the NWT are the grizzly bear.
+Another important mammal in the NWT is the grizzly bear.
 These bears are currently low in population and their reproduction rate is declining.
-Attention to the status of grizzly bears started in 1995, where reproach to their behaviour, habits, and lifestyle was studied.
-Bear habitat lost due to mining infrastructure is low but one of the main causes of grizzly death is the attraction of food waste from mines.
-Practices in reducing food waste and scrapes around the mine can help with the decline in their population.
+Attention to the status of grizzly bears started in 1995, when their behaviour, habits, and lifestyle were studied.
+Bear habitat loss due to mining infrastructure is low but a central cause of grizzly death is the attraction of food waste from mines.
+Practices in reducing food waste and scraps around the mine can potentially reduce the grizzly population decline.

-Lake Health
+Lake health

 One of the biggest threats to lake health occurs once mining operations are over.
-Many of the current mines in the NWT are located near lakes, which impacts its aquatic life, chemistry, and lake structure.
-The input of calcium (Ca) from diamond mining activities is an element that is found as a by-product of mining, which changes the chemistry of the lake, specifically its pH.
-Ekati Mine experiences a change in water chemistry where calcium concentrations increased from 1 mg/L to 30 mg/L. The increase in calcium results in an increase of pH from 7 to 8.
-Change in pH can restrict the plants and animals which are able to live in that environment.
+Calcium (Ca) is a by-product of mining, which can modify lake chemistry when present in mining runoff, specifically its pH.
+Ekati Mine experienced a change in water chemistry where calcium concentrations increased from 1 mg/L to 30 mg/L. The increase in calcium results in an increase in pH from 7 to 8.
+Changes in pH can have negative impacts on ecosystem diversity.

-Post-mining activities cause the runoff of many toxic chemicals in near streams and rivers.
+Post-mining activities cause the runoff of many toxic chemicals into near streams and rivers.
 Harsh chemicals found in aquatic lake environments can impact aquatic producers (phytoplankton) and primary consumers (zooplankton).
-The health of species found at the bottom of the food chain determine the health and population of species found at the top of the food chain.
-The process of the decline of larger species from producers is called bottom-up approach, where species at the bottom of the food chain determine the overall health of the lake.
-This cascading defect was seen at Ekati Diamond Mine, where lakes near the mine had a decrease in phytoplankton (producers) and zooplankton (primary consumers) where is caused the decrease of larger fish.
+The health of species found at the bottom of the food chain determines the health and population of species found at the top of the food chain.
+The process of the decline of larger species from producers is called the bottom-up approach, where species at the bottom of the food chain determine the overall health of the lake.
+This cascading defect was seen at Ekati Diamond Mine, where lakes near the mine had a decrease in phytoplankton (producers) and zooplankton (primary consumers), where is caused the decrease of larger fish.